Skip to main content

 To be considered for the grant:

-The applicant must be the tenant or the property owner.
-A letter of support from the property owner is required if the applicant is the tenant.
+• The applicant must be the tenant or the property owner (tenants must provide a letter of support from the property owner).

 Max Funding: